solidane/solidane.github.io/_posts/2022-04-12-sierpinski-triangle.md

 2. Subdivide it into four smaller congruent equilateral triangles and remove the central triangle.
 3. Repeat step 2 with the smaller triangles until the end of time

-We can easily write a recursive function that performs the above process to a given depth, such that we get a satisfactory approximation of the Sierpinski triangle.

 #### Try it for yourself
 We can visualize this process using the slider to control the stage in the construction below: